nifty-swift/Nifty-demo/README.md

 let T = Tensor(size, M.data)
 ```

-TODO: continue fleshing this out...
+TODO: continue fleshing this section of the README out... for now, just check out the main.swift file for the complete demo

 ###### Linear Algebra